Rescued human trafficking victims in Thailand nears record high

 Thailand has come under scrutiny in recent years for slavery and trafficking, especially in its seafood and sex industries.

-The U.S. State Department this year in its human trafficking report kept Thailand on a watchlist and criticised the Southeast Asian country for not doing enough to tackle the problem.
+The U.S. State Department this year in its human trafficking report kept Thailand on a watchlist and criticized the Southeast Asian country for not doing enough to tackle the problem.

 “There’s a high possibility that figures this year will reach a record high, with many victims telling us they were planning to work in Malaysia,” said Police Colonel Mana Kleebsattabudh, deputy commander at the anti-trafficking division.